Csepato/Cryptocurrency-Clusters/README.md

 ```
 ![elbow-curve](resources/images/elbow-curve.png)

-## Recomendations
-Based on my findings, there is not enough features in the dataset to extact a meaningful grouping.
-Our elbow chart trends downwards with no elbow point,  there is not enough of an 'elbow' in our K-Means plot to signify a meaningful cluster in this dataset.
-This clustering did not provide much insight into the cryptocurrency trends.
-More features should be added.

 ## References

 Crypto Coin Comparison Ltd. (2020) Coin market capitalization lists of crypto currencies and prices.
 Retrieved from [https://www.cryptocompare.com/coins/list/all/USD/1](https://www.cryptocompare.com/coins/list/all/USD/1)